Choosing Books

 - Themed Books and Activities for Summer Reading and Learning from Start with a Book

-- Building a Home Library (American Library Association)
+- Creating a Home Library

 - Off the Page: 6 Picture Books and Paired Activities to Try at Home (Brightly)